fboender/scriptform/doc/MANUAL.md

 - **`min`**: The minimum allowed value for the field.
 - **`max`**: The maximum allowed value for the field.

+For example:

+    ...
+    "fields": [
+        {
+          "name": "ammount",
+          "title": "Ammount",
+          "type": "float",
+          "min": 10.0,
+          "max": 2000.0
+        }
+    ]
+    ...

 Please note that some real numbers cannot be represented exactly by a computer and validation may thus be approximate.
-E.g. 0.499999999999999 will pass the test for a maximum value of 0.5.
+E.g. 0.500000000001 might pass the test for a maximum value of 0.5.
+Whether it does depends on the value given, the platform, your browser, and many other factors.

 ### <a name="field_types_date">Date</a>